Do you know how to think about poker ranges?

 We use this grid as a graphical representation of a range.
 We select the hands we want to include so it is a seamless process to know what a player can have.
 Let’s say for instance; we are interested in looking at a range of queens, kings, aces, and all ace-king hands.
 It is written as follows: QQ+, AKs, AKo.
 It is visually represented as:

-A range starts preflop, where someone is dealt 1 of 78 different offsuit hands, one of seventy eight different suited hands, or one of thirteen pairs.
+A range starts preflop, where someone is dealt one of the seventy eight different offsuit hands, one of the seventy eight different suited hands, or one of the thirteen pairs.

 Once a player decides to put money into the pot they’ve revealed some amount of information about their range.